clawsonm/blog/src/index.md

 I'm a twenty something year old web developer living in Provo, Utah, working for Blendtec ([www.blendtec.com](http://www.blendtec.com)).
 I'm currently the lead developer, responsible for managing projects, organizing sprints, and setting technical direction for the dev team in conjunction with the Director of IT and our Digital Marketing Manager.
 I fight fires, go to meetings, fix bugs, and do most of the work for our sites and projects other than Blendtec.com.

 I am a full stack developer with all the pros and cons of that title (see [The Myth of the Full-stack Developer](http://andyshora.com/full-stack-developers.html)).
-I can teach myself anything.
-I can do anything.
-I come from a more backend background, but I'm currently having fun exploring Node, ES6/ES2015, React, etc.
+I have reached the point where I can do aynthing, learn anything, but I know so little of everything that it's humbling and sometimes more than a little scary.
+I come from a more backend background, but I'm currently having fun exploring Node, ES6/ES2015, and JavaScript in general.

 First programming language was a BASIC interpreter copyright 1980 on an old TSR-80 Model 100 of my Dad's.
 I graduated to Visual Basic, and then Java, and C. Learned PHP for a job and been working in that language primarily since.